-Increasingly the public not only expect services to be more accessible and reliable; they expect them to meet their personal needs.
+“Increasingly the public not only expects services to be more accessible and reliable; they expect them to meet their personal needs.
 Citizens are moving out of their traditional role as “passive recipients” to that of engaged consumers and service delivery models can and should evolve to meet this.

 Creation of Value

-Design thinkers encapsulate a customer-centric business approach – they focus on real world interaction and experimentation.
+Design thinkers encapsulate a customer-centric business approach – they focus on real-world interaction and experimentation.
 They are led by deep customer insights, articulated and unarticulated customers needs.
 They create products, services, processes, business models, strategies and conversations that have high value for your customers and employees.

-What type of relationship do your customers want with you?
+- What type of relationship do your customers want with you?